spyder-ide/spyder/changelogs/Spyder-6.md

   Directory toolbar.
 * Add a new button to the Variable Explorer to indicate when variables are being filtered.
-* Show clarifying message for panes that don't have display at startup.
+* Show intro message for panes that don't display content at startup.

 ### New, updated and removed plugins

-* The Breakpoints plugin was removed and its functionality moved to the Debugger one.
 * Add a Switcher plugin for the files and symbols switcher.
 * Add a Debugger plugin to centralize all functionality related to debugging.
 * Add an External Terminal plugin to execute Python and Bash/Batch/PS1 files on